 Abraham-Hicks, The Secret, and other Law of Attraction philosophies do unmistakably focus on money and material achievement.
 Promises of “abundance” can mean any kind of abundance, but it certainly includes a strong focus on material and financial abundance, even if some systems, like Abraham-Hicks, will claim that happiness is the only real goal.

 Members are expected to devote inordinate amounts of time to the group and group-related activities.

 No, they are not asked to do so.
-But yes, that may be the result.
+But yes, that is the likely result.

 This is another one that is a byproduct of what is taught rather than a stated expectation.
-An Aber may devote much of their spare time to doing Abraham-approved exercises, plus listening to Abraham tapes in their home, their car, and in their sleep.
-From an Aber’s perspective, why not spend your time doing the most important thing, which is cleaning up your vibration, understanding the teachings even better, and attracting everything you could ever want?
+An Aber may devote much of their spare time to “vibration work,” as discussed in my post about wasting a lot of time with A-H exercises.
+Group members will also listen to Abraham tapes in their home, their car, and in their sleep.
+From an Aber’s perspective, why not spend your time doing the most important thing: cleaning up your vibration, understanding the teachings even better, and therefore attracting more of everything you want?

 Members are encouraged or required to live and/or socialize only with other group members.

 No, this is not stated.
 But yes, this may be the result.